n1motv/secure_password_manager/README.md

    ```

 ## Usage
-To use SecurePythonPasswordManager, follow these steps:
+To use Secure_Password_Manager, follow these steps:
 1. Run the main script:
    ```
    python main.py